Many people who have been in a car, motorcycle, truck, or pedestrian accident in Virginia want to know what their case is worth.

 - What is the extent of your injuries?

 - What treatment did you receive?

-- Did you continue to consistently receive treatment after the accident and are you continuing with your treatment now?
+- Did you continue to receive treatment after the accident and follow all recommendations by your doctor and other medical providers?

 - Will you fully recover or are your injuries permanent?